Wilmer Flores Player Props: Giants vs. Diamondbacks

-Wednesday, Wilmer Flores (.667 slugging percentage past 10 games, including three home runs) and the San Francisco Giants face the Arizona Diamondbacks.
-First pitch is at 9:45 PM ET.
+On Thursday, Wilmer Flores (hitting .378 in his past 10 games) and the San Francisco Giants play the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
+First pitch is at 3:45 PM ET.

-In his last game, he hit a home run while going 1-for-5 against the Diamondbacks.
+In his most recent appearance, he strung together three hits (going 3-for-4 with a double) against the Diamondbacks.

 Wilmer Flores Game Info & Props vs. the Diamondbacks